geon/flup/readme.md

 * Sync all visuals and sound effects to the music.
 Lock the most significant effects to whole beats, and smaller effects to 1/2, 1/4, 1/8, 1/16 of a beat and so on.
 (The game Rez did this, and it was awesome.)
 With the existing animation queue system, it should be relatively easy to implement.
 * Switch all new Date().getTime() to passing a current time and limit the delta time.
 As it is now, it is sometimes problematic to debug stuff where the animation won't care that you have paused the code at a breakpoint in the debugger.
 * Add characters to choose from when starting the game.
 The character could determine the pattern of the pieces added when someone scores.
+* Add alternative game styles; Single player (for ppoints) with and without piece-dropping time limit.
+* Animation timing is tedious and tricky to get it all just right.
+Possibly switch to some other method.

 Server/Client
 -------------